 It’s important to distinguish between internal supply chain entities and external supply chain entities, or third parties.
 The latter are usually where most supply chain cybersecurity risks originate, since organizations typically have limited third-party management capabilities.

 Note: For the sake of simplicity, we will use the terms partner, vendor, supplier, and third party interchangeably in this article, despite slight nuances in their meanings.

 What industries are most vulnerable?

-Even if your company is not in any of these industries, it’s still advisable to take proper precautions to minimize supply chain–related risks.
+Even if your company doesn’t adhere to any of these industries, it’s still advisable to take proper precautions to minimize cybersecurity risks in the supply chain.